 Ministers warned not to follow Streeting and publish Mandelson messages

-Officers will be working with the Cabinet Office to assess whether publication of any documents may compromise their investigation.
+Meanwhile, Scotland Yard warned on Tuesday that it was ‘vital due process is followed.’

-Ministers have been warned not to follow Wes Streeting and publish their messages with Peter Mandelson amid a police investigation into alleged misconduct in a public office, it is understood.
+Ministers have been warned not to follow Wes Streeting in publishing their messages with Peter Mandelson amid a police investigation into alleged misconduct in a public office, it is understood.

-In a message on Monday night, the Cabinet Office said members of Government should not release material that could be covered by a motion passed in Parliament last week.
+In a message to officials, the Cabinet Office said members of Government should not share material that could be covered by a Commons motion forcing the release of documents relating to the peer’s appointment as US ambassador.

-Meanwhile, Scotland Yard warned on Tuesday that it was “vital due process is followed” so as not to compromise its probe.
+Meanwhile, Scotland Yard warned on Tuesday that it was “vital due process is followed” so as not to jeopardise its probe following accusations the peer passed market-sensitive information to Jeffrey Epstein in the 2000s.

-It comes after the Health Secretary, seen by some as a protege of Lord Mandelson, shared a transcript of messages between himself and the former Labour grandee as he sought to distance himself from the peer.
+It comes after the Health Secretary shared a transcript of messages, dated from August 2024 to October 2025, between himself and Lord Mandelson as he sought to distance himself from the peer on Monday.

 “We will work alongside the Cabinet Office to review relevant documents over the weeks ahead.
 The process to decide which documents should ultimately be published remains a matter for Government and Parliament.
 “As we have stated previously, this investigation may be complex but we are focused on a timely and thorough process so that justice is served in this case, or future ones linked to the Epstein files.”

-Mr Streeting’s association with Lord Mandelson has been regarded by some in Westminster as a possible hurdle, should he seek to succeed Sir Keir Starmer as Labour leader.
+The Health Secretary’s association with Lord Mandelson has been regarded by some in Westminster as a possible hurdle should he seek to succeed Sir Keir Starmer as Labour leader as he continues to attract speculation about his ambitions.

-Speaking to Sky News’ Electoral Dysfunction podcast, he said he had shared the messages after a weekend of “smear and innuendo” suggesting he had something to hide.
+He told Sky News’ Electoral Dysfunction podcast he had shared the messages after “smear and innuendo” which suggsted he had something to hide emerged over the weekend, when a briefing war broke out between his allies and those of Angela Rayner.

+Asked whether Mr Streeting had checked with the Prime Minister before publishing them, Sir Keir’s official spokesman told reporters on Tuesday that the Government was “cooperating fully with the Met investigation”.

+Pressed on whether the Health Secretary had followed the correct process, he said: “I’m not going to comment on the Health Secretary’s disclosure of those messages, that’s for him.”

 Government figures are preparing to hand over reams of material to Parliament’s security watchdog as they face pressure to reveal the extent of what was known about the peer’s friendship with Jeffrey Epstein when he was picked for the Washington job last year.